-You can kill crabgrass lawns and prevent crabgrass from taking hold or spreading in your lawn.
-Learn how to get rid of crabgrass from the lawn care experts at NaturaLawn of America.
+You can get rid of crabgrass lawns and prevent this invader from taking hold or spreading in your lawn.
+Learn how to kill crabgrass from the lawn care experts at NaturaLawn of America.
 Read on.

 The arrival of springtime means budding flowers, blossoming trees, and green grass.
 Unfortunately, with this abundance of new growth comes sprouting weeds as well.
 Crabgrass in particular is a weed that continues to frustrate homeowners year after year.
 By knowing how a weed grows and a few tips on natural prevention, you'll know what you can do about crabgrass without chemicals.